Robust walking based on MPC with viability guarantees: Fast MPC problem

 We use iLQG to track the CoM and feet trajectories obtained using slow MPC.
 The controller maps the desired CoM and feet trajectories from the first stage to joint torques, while penalizing the full-body constraints~\cite{tassa2012synthesis,tassa2014control}.
 Typically, an inverse dynamics/kinematics controller is used to track the trajectories \cite{khadiv2016step,ponton2018time,carpentier2018multicontact}, but instead we use iLQG in a closed-loop MPC fashion, i.e. we solve the OCP starting from the measured state of the robot.
 The reasons behind this choice are 1) to enable the whole-body controller to find a consensus between foot trajectory and CoM trajectory, being able to generate realistic angular momentum trajectories, 2) to make the generated control commands less aggressive, 3) thanks to recent advances in DDP-like algorithms based on analytical derivatives of rigid body dynamics \cite{mastalli2019crocoddyl}, solving the whole-body MPC problem in real-time is becoming computationally feasible.

 In our problem, the cost function consists of several error terms representing the following desired tasks.
-The values in parentheses show the range of the cost weights for each task we used in all our simulations: \begin{itemize} \item Smooth-abs~\cite{tassa2012synthesis} of the tracking error of reference feet and CoM trajectories $(100, 500)$. \item Two-norm of the tracking error of reference feet and CoM velocities $(50, 500)$. \item Two-norm of joint torques $(100)$, joint velocities $(0.001, 10)$, angular velocity of the pelvis $(10,100)$, and linear velocity of the torso in vertical direction $(300)$. \item Two-norm of deviation between the global orientations and the orientations of the torso $(100)$, pelvis $(100)$, and feet $(10, 100)$. \item Two-norm of the deviation of the global height of the torso from the fixed value used for the LIPM $(300)$. \item Two-norm of the deviation between the joint configuration and the initial posture $(0,100)$. \end{itemize}
+The values in parentheses show the range of the cost weights for each task we used in all our simulations: \begin{itemize} \item Smooth-abs~\cite{tassa2012synthesis} of the tracking error of reference feet and CoM trajectories $(100, 500)$. \item Square of two-norm of the tracking error of reference feet and CoM velocities $(50, 500)$. \item Square of two-norm of joint torques $(100)$, joint velocities $(0.001, 10)$, angular velocity of the pelvis $(10,100)$, and linear velocity of the torso in vertical direction $(300)$. \item Square of two-norm of deviation between the global orientations and the orientations of the torso $(100)$, pelvis $(100)$, and feet $(10, 100)$. \item Square of two-norm of the deviation of the global height of the torso from the fixed value used for the LIPM $(300)$. \item Square of two-norm of the deviation between the joint configuration and the initial posture $(0,100)$. \end{itemize}